 Steve is a 1979 graduate of Burr and Burr Academy in Manchester and earned an associates degree in culinary arts from Johnson & Wales University in Rhode Island.
 He also graduated from the Walt Disney World of Food.
 Before moving back to Manchester Steve worked for the Marriott Hotel Corporation in West Virginia as director of catering where he was a recipient of the Marriott International Tieffel Award of Excellence.

 While living in West Virginia Steve was an active board member of several not-for-profits and government tourism advisory boards including the West Virginia Society of Associate Executives and United Way Board of Directors.
 He founded the Marshall University Culinary School and was an executive chef instructor for the West Virginia Culinary competition at the Greenbrier Resort.
 Steve was a recipient of West Virginia Chamber of Commerce “Expect the Best” Award.
-He is currently employed as a manager at Maplefield’s in Manchester.
+He is currently employed in the hospitality sector in Manchester.
 Steve enjoys gardening, cooking, camping and riding his Harley Davidson motorcycle.